Japanese Communist Party: Foundation

 Sanzō Nosaka became a communist in the late 1910s and was a founding member of the Communist Party of Great Britain.
 Sen Katayama left Japan for the United States in 1914, after serving a prison sentence for supporting a strike.
 He became a communist during his time in the country and was a founding member of the Communist Party USA (CPUSA).
 Katayama founded the Association of Japanese Socialists in America and served as chair of the Far Eastern People's Congress.

 In 1921, Katayama was informed by the Communist International (Comintern) that the First Congress of the Toiler of the Far East would be held on 21 January 1922 in Irkutsk.
 Three men from his organization (Watanabe Haruo, Taguchi Unzo, and Maniwa Suekichi) served as delegates.
 The Japanese Communist Party was founded in Tokyo on 15 July 1922, at a meeting where Kyuichi Tokuda discussed sessions held between the Japanese delegation and Comintern officials.
 Two delegates were sent to the 4th World Congress of the Communist International and a general meeting of the party was held in Ichikawa, Chiba, on 4 February 1923.

 The party's early leadership was drawn from the anarcho-syndicalist and Christian socialist movements that developed around the turn of the century.
 From the former came Hitoshi Yamakawa, Sakai Toshihiko, and Kanson Arahata, who had all been supporters of Kōtoku Shūsui, an anarchist executed in 1911.
 Katayama, another early party leader, had been a Christian socialist for much of his political life.
 The three former anarchists were reluctant to found the JCP, with Yamakawa shortly after arguing that Japan was not ready for a communist party and calling for work to be done solely within labor unions.
-Katayama's theoretical understanding of Marxism also remained low.
+Katayama's theoretical understanding of Marxism was also alleged to remain low.